2025 Start Strong for Community Preschools program guidelines

 Providers are required to collect a completed fee relief declaration form and a completed consent form (see Section 6.2.
 Consent forms) for all enrolled children that are eligible for fee relief.

-The fee relief declaration form will be available for download shortly.
+The 2025 fee relief declaration form (PDF 106 KB) is available for download.
 This form declares whether the child is enrolled at another service, and whether the family will be claiming fee relief from the service or from another community preschool or long day care service.

 The department will conduct compliance checks as part of its auditing process.
 Providers are required to retain fee relief declaration forms for this purpose as per Section 6.6.
 Financial accountabilities and funding compliance.